ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Discussion

 \subsubsection{Central Regions: High $R_{21}$}

 It has been known that barred galaxies often have high gas concentrations in their central regions \citep{Sakamoto:1999, Sheth:2005, Yu:2022}.
 The same central gas concentrations are apparent in the barred galaxies in our observations (Figures \ref{fig:co10co21_set1}-\ref{fig:co10co21_set2}).
 In addition, the sample of the unbarred spiral galaxies do not show such gas concentrations at the centers besides NGC~4826.
-This study (section \ref{sec:r21}) shows that the central 1-2 kiloparsec regions within barred galaxies also comprise of high/very-high ratio gas, and that the gas physical conditions change within the central gas condensations.
+This study (section \ref{sec:r21}) shows that the central 1-2 kiloparsec regions within barred galaxies also comprise of high/very-high ratio gas, and that the gas physical conditions change within the central gas condensations. $R_{21}$ is elevated significantly and consistently in the centers, which has also been found in earlier studies, e.g. \citet{Braine:1992, Leroy:2009, den-Brok:2021}.
 The elevated line-ratios in their galactic centers are clear in the radial distributions.

-The presence of high-ratio gas across these central regions indicates that the molecular gas there has higher $n_{\rm{H2}}$ and $T_{\rm{k}}$ and is thus denser and/or warmer than the typical molecular gas conditions, ($n_{\rm H_2}$, $T_{\rm k}$)=(300~cm$^{-3}$, 10~K), in the disks.
+The presence of high-ratio gas across these central regions indicates that the molecular gas there has higher $n_{\rm{H2}}$ and $T_{\rm{k}}$ and is thus denser and/or warmer than the typical molecular gas conditions, ($n_{\rm H_2}$, $T_{\rm k}$)=(300~cm$^{-3}$, 10~K), in the disks \citep{Koda:2012}.

 The high ratios may be the result of dynamical processes and/or on-going star formation in the galaxy centers.
 As a dynamical process, the high ratios in the central regions of the barred galaxies across the sample could be due to the bar-driven gas transport to the centers, discussed in section \ref{sec:gasevol}.
 The influence of the bar may compress the gas (increase in gas density) and/or trigger star formation in galactic centers (increase in gas kinetic temperature by stellar feedback) and lead to the high-ratios.
 The enhancement of star formation in the centers of barred galaxies has been studied e.g., in \citet[][]{Ho:1997}.